inaka/guidelines/README.md

 **Releases:** After a deploy, we tag the commit as a `release` with the date of the deploy, so we can keep precise record of what was working on production at different dates.

-## Time tracking

-For tracking hours, we use [Freckle](https://inaka.letsfreckle.com).
-Basically, we use it to keep record of how long we spent working on each task.
-There are several ways to track your time, whichever you choose is up to you.

-One way is to use Freckle's own timer app to start/stop it every time you start working on a new task, so that you know exactly how long you've spent working on it.
-Another way is to simply keep track of the tasks you've worked on during the day, and log them into Freckle at the end of the day.
-Whichever way you choose, remember to always leave Freckle updated at the end of the day.

-* When logging hours related to a specific project, they should be entered in the following format: `[#ISSUE] short description of the task`, where `ISSUE` is either the `PIV_ID` or the `JIRA_ID` or the `GITHUB_ISSUE` associated with the task (depending on the tool the project uses).

-For example: `[#4252514] Implemented Facebook SDK``

-* If you're working on an open-source project, instead of the `#PIV_ID`, use the github issue number.
-* Be sure to add enough descriptive text so that the PM or Client will clearly understand where and on what was the time specifically spent.
-It should only be necessary to consult the pivotal or Jira # if further clarification is needed on the motives for this task.
-* Any time you spend working on tasks that are not related to any project, like preparing for a presentation, attending english lessons, etc. they should be logged under the `Inaka Internal` project.
-* Any time you spend working on a project (billable, internal or open-source) it should be tracked in the corresponding freckle project.
-If you're about to track your time and you find there is no freckle project for the one you've been working on, ask your PM, CEO or CTO (whoever assigned the task to you).
-  They might decide that the hours fall into `Inaka Internal` or they might create a new freckle project for you.
-* Time **must** be entered daily, preferably throughout the day.
-* Please divide your entries in tasks and try to track as exact as possible the time you spend on a task.
-There should be almost no eight hour entries.
-* Descriptions need to be clear and need to include a pivotal ID.
-* Do not enter in one freckle entry several pivotal tasks.
-Divide them in several freckle entries so we know exactly how long each task took.
-* Additionally, you need to add sick days, study days and personal vacation into freckle, i.e.: if you take a sick day, enter for that day 8 hours labelled "sick" under the `Inaka Internal` project.
-If you take vacations, for each vacation day enter 8 hours labelled "vacation" under the `Inaka Internal` project.
-If you take a study day, for each study day enter 8 hours labelled "study day" under the `Inaka Internal` project.
-* For unpaid additional vacation you take (or days off) do the same, but the description instead of vacation use "unpaid off".
-The same concept applies to holidays, in which case we use "holiday" as the description.

-## Working hours
-* Respect the working hours and the work from home days!
-If you need to change anything, tell your PM/ CEO before, so they can see if it's ok with your current project.
-* If you have special hours agreed with the company due to university schedule, kids care or other personal matters, please make sure you respect those hours.
-Inaka is open to adjusting the work schedules to the needs of each employee, in exchange Inaka expects everyone to respect the hours agreed on.
-* If you are running late: Let the PMs/ CEO/ CTO know.
-* Regular working hours: Standard work day is 8 working hours per day which excludes the lunch time.

 ## Project Documentation